verrazzano/docs/content/en/docs/reference/API/OAM/LoggingScope.md

     - componentName: todo-mysql-deployment

 ```
-In the above example, the logs for the `todo-domain` component will be written to the ElasticSearch instance specified in the LoggingScope.
+In the above example, the logs for the `todo-domain` component will be written to the Elasticsearch instance specified in the LoggingScope.

 With the above application configuration successfully deployed, you can get the log messages for the index `todo-list-todo-appconf-todo-domain`.
 ```